Pre-Arrival Information for Students

 Other relatives (parents, siblings, etc.) may come to the U.S. on a tourist visa (WT or B-2) to visit you but will not be considered your dependents.
 B-2 visa status is usually valid for 6 months; WT status for 3 months.

-Children entering kindergarten and those entering the first grade who are new to the Memphis City Schools must present the following documents in order to register:
+Children entering kindergarten and those entering the first grade who are new to the Shelby County Schools must present the following documents in order to register:

-- proof of recent medical examination (last six months) in English
+• proof of recent medical examination (within the last 12 months) in English

 Children are usually assigned to the school closest to their home, so you might want to consider this fact when choosing a place to live.
 Ask your department for advice.
-If you will be living outside the Memphis city limits, your child may go to a Shelby County school (Memphis is located within Shelby County); for more information, contact the Shelby County Board of Education: 901-325-7900.
 In addition, there are several private schools in the Memphis area.

 Checklist